dotnet/docs/docs/csharp/programming-guide/file-system/how-to-write-to-a-text-file.md

 The preceding source code example:

-- Instantiates a string array with three values
+- Instantiates a string array with three values.
 - Awaits a call to <xref:System.IO.File.WriteAllLinesAsync%2A?displayProperty=nameWithType> which:

   - Asynchronously creates a file name *WriteLines.txt*.
 If the file already exists, it is overwritten.
-  - Writes the given lines to the file
+  - Writes the given lines to the file.
-  - Closes the file, automatically flushing and disposing as needed
+  - Closes the file, automatically flushing and disposing as needed.

 ## Write one string to a file